Asian Games

 2023 Asian Games

-Go in the 19th Asian Games will be held in Hangzhou from 24th September to 3rd of October in 2023.
-The games were originally scheduled for 2022, but were postponed by a year due to Covid.
+Go in the 19th Asian Games was held in Hangzhou from 24th September to 3rd of October in 2023.
+The games were originally scheduled for 2022, but were postponed by a year due to Covid-19.

-The men will compete in an individiual competition and men and women will compete in separate team competitions, thus medals will be rewarded from 3 different competitions.
-The following players will be competing.[1]
+The men competed in an individual competition and men and women competed in separate team competitions, thus medals were awarded in 3 different competitions.
+The following players participated.[1]

 Country Male Female